Top 8 Video Annotation Tools for Computer Vision

 - Encord is a state-of-the-art AI-assisted labeling and workflow tooling platform powered by micro-models, ideal for video annotation, labeling, QA workflows, and training computer vision models

-- Built specifically for computer vision, with native support for numerous annotation types, such as bounding box, polygon, polyline, instance segmentation, keypoints, classification, and much more
+- Built for computer vision, with native support for numerous annotation types, such as bounding box, polygon, polyline, instance segmentation, keypoints, classification, and much more

 - As a computer vision toolkit, it supports a wide-range of native and visual modalities for video annotation and labeling, including native video file format support (e.g., full-length videos, and numerous file formats, including MP4 and WebM)